jackpurrin/fbla-project/README.md

 ## to-do list

 - [ ] build a decent front-end **(DUE FRIDAY!)**
-- [ ] build a flask backend
+- [ ] build a django backend
-- [ ] build a forum (delayed, for a placeholder a google form will be used)
+- [ ] build a form (delayed, for a placeholder a google form will be used)
-- [ ] make a nice looking front end